willandcause/wxy_tests/README.md

 At a minimum:

+- Load and clean the data, demonstrate you have a grasp of the data and its contents
 - Create a summary table with key metrics
-- Visually explore key metrics, including at least one time series graph
+- Visually explore key metrics, including at least one time series graph and one map
 - Perform a spatial join against another layer of your choice (e.g. Census layers, transit walksheds, etc.)
 - Create a summary table making use of the joined data points
+- Export one graph and one chart that are presentation-ready or could be slightly refined in Adobe CC
 - Export your final data to excel and shapefile